skrivle/MQueryList/README.md

 ### AMD

-This snippet assumes that the package is installed with bower and to you've set the basePath to the bower_components directory.
+This snippet assumes that the package is installed with bower and that you've set the basePath to the bower_components directory.

 ```javascript